Skip to main content

 Not sure where to begin Statewide AAAD line “Which office serves my county?”
 The first call may be a referral, not the final answer.

 Meals at home Your local AAAD “Can I be screened for home-delivered meals?”
-Funding and routes can limit service.
+Routes and funding can limit service.

 Medicare questions TN SHIP “Can I meet with a Medicare counselor?”
-SHIP gives counseling, not insurance sales.
+SHIP gives counseling, not sales calls.

 Care at home AAAD or TennCare “Should I ask about OPTIONS or CHOICES?”
 Programs use different rules.